mBialczak/simpleARKANOID/README.md

    - StaticObject is inherited by: SideWall, Block and TextElement
    - MovableObject is inherited by: Ball and Paddle.

-   In my opinion there is plenty of space for the project enhancement and introducing for example: falling debris from the block, some moving obstacles (as MovableObjects) or some static obstacles inside the game screen (as StaticObjects).
+   In my opinion there is plenty of space for the project enhancement, for example by introducing: falling debris from the block, some moving obstacles (as MovableObjects) or some static obstacles inside the game screen (as StaticObjects).

 7. CRITERION: Overloaded functions allow the same function to operate on different parameters.